Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 - How can I receive information from BCFSA about the MSA transition?

-- What is a Readiness Assessment Survey?
+- What is a Brokerage Readiness Assessment Survey?

 - What will I need to do to conduct mortgage business in B.C. when the MSA comes into force?